loftwah/tech-101/CONTRIBUTING.md

 ## Code of Conduct

-To ensure that \[Tech Bootcamp\] is a respectful and professional environment, we ask that all team members follow our code of conduct.
+To ensure that Tech Bootcamp is a respectful and professional environment, we ask that all team members follow our code of conduct.
 The code of conduct can be found in the CODE\_OF\_CONDUCT.md file in the root of the repository.

-We encourage you to review the code of conduct before contributing to \[Tech Bootcamp\].
+We encourage you to review the code of conduct before contributing to Tech Bootcamp.

-Thank you for your interest in contributing to \[Tech Bootcamp\].
+Thank you for your interest in contributing to Tech Bootcamp.
 We look forward to your contributions!